AdamJeddy/For-Future-Me/_posts/The-Kite-Runner/2022-7-12-The-Kite-Runner.md

 - A CREATIVE WRITING TEACHER at San Jose State used to say about clichés: "Avoid them like the plague."
 Then he’d laugh at his own joke.

 - We’re a melancholic people, we Afghans, aren’t we?
 Often, we wallow too much in ghamkhori and self-pity.
 We give in to loss, to suffering, accept it as a fact of life, even see it as necessary.
 Zendagi migzara, we say, life goes on.
+  - Ghamkhori - Self-indulgent attitude about one's own difficulties

 ### CHAPTER SEVENTEEN
-- "What I’m asking from you is to grant an old man his dying wish," he said gravely.
+"What I’m asking from you is to grant an old man his dying wish," he said gravely.
 He had gambled with that comment.
 Played his best card.
 Or so I thought then.
 His words hung in limbo between us, but at least he’d known what to say. ***I was still searching for the right words, and I was the writer in the room.***

 ### CHAPTER EIGHTEEN
-- Here is another cliché my creative writing teacher would have scoffed at; like father, like son.
+Here is another cliché my creative writing teacher would have scoffed at; like father, like son.
 But it was true, wasn’t it?
 As it turned out, Baba and I were more alike than I’d ever known.
 We had both betrayed the people who would have given their lives for us.
 And with that came this realization: that Rahim Khan had summoned me here to atone not just for my sins but for Baba’s too.

 ### CHAPTER TWENTY
 - ‘How seamless seemed love and then came trouble!’"
 A smile sprouted on my face.
 "I know that ghazal.
 That’s Hafez."